ravel-net/ravel-net.github.io/walkthrough.md

 ### Part 5: Orchestration Demo

 Now, let's see orchestration in action by combining the routing and firewall applications.
-First, start the Ravel CLI with the toy topology in the _topo_ directory:
+First, start the Ravel CLI with a 4-switch, 4-host topology:

-    $ sudo ./ravel.py --custom=topo/toy_dtp.py --topo mytopo
+    $ sudo ./ravel.py --linear,4

 Load the routing and firewall applications, assigning higher priority to the firewall application: